 At Sumner Law Group, LLC, our St. Louis drunk driving accident attorneys have more than 50 years of collective legal experience getting justice for those who have been hurt in senseless crashes.
 There is absolutely no excuse for drunk driving, and we will aggressively fight to hold the drunk driver who hurt you accountable.
 Our attorneys will demand the maximum compensation you deserve.

-For a free and confidential case evaluation with a St. Louis drunk driving accident attorney, call Sumner Law Group, LLC, today.
+For a free and confidential case evaluation with a St. Louis drunk driving accident attorney, call us or fill in our contact us form today.

 Understanding Drunk Driving Accident Liability